esoreq/esoreq_personal/_teaching/BootCamp-SYS_2021.md

 location: "Leipzig, Germany"
 ---

-In this five-day crash course we learn how to use gwdg Jupyter-cloud as a primary analytical tool.
+In this five-day crash course we learn how to use gwdg Jupyter-cloud, anaconda and python as your primary analytical tools.

 <iframe
   src="https://esoreq.github.io/Real_site/"